chef/chef-web-docs/chef_master/source/config_yml_kitchen.rst

 Provisioner Settings
 ==========================================================================
 Test Kitchen's provisioner settings will be changing in a future version.
 See `Chef RFC 091 <https://github.com/chef/chef-rfc/blob/master/rfc091-deprecate-kitchen-settings.md>`_ for details.
 Settings that will be deprecated are listed in the descriptions below.
-The new recommended settings are listed in the `New Provisioner Settings` table.
+The new recommended settings are listed in the `New Provisioner Settings </config_yml_kitchen.html#new-provisioner-settings>`__ table.

 Kitchen can configure the chef-zero provisioner with the following Chef-specific settings: